-Records Requirements
+Recordkeeping Requirements

 - Sec.
-20 Related employer responsibilities: requires employers to keep records of each employee's: - Hours worked each day in each workweek; - Amount of Paid Leave accrued or provided (frontloaded) in each workweek; and - Amount of Paid Leave taken or used in each workweek; - Requests by the employee to use paid leave that the employer denied; and - Remaining paid leave balance in each workweek and upon employee's separation or termination from employment. - Record retention requirement: 3 years - Provide IDOL access to records upon investigation - Public Notice ("Know Your Rights" poster) required. - Employers of Domestic Workers have special provisions.
-See Act and consult counsel if you employ Domestic Workers.
+20 Related employer responsibilities: requires employers to keep records of each employee's: - Hours worked each day in each workweek; - Amount of Paid Leave accrued or provided (frontloaded) in each workweek; and - Amount of Paid Leave taken or used in each workweek; - Requests by the employee to use paid leave that the employer denied; and - Remaining paid leave balance in each workweek and upon employee's separation or termination from employment. - Record retention requirement: 3 years - Provide IDOL access to records upon investigation - Public Notice ("Know Your Rights" poster) required.

-- Employers are advised to develop an employee handbook/personnel policy that clearly communicates any policies they want employees to abide by. - Any such policies must comply with the Paid Leave for All Workers Act and any other applicable laws. - •The handbook must be in writing and distributed to all employees on or before the employee's first day. - In absence of a written handbook, the Department will still conduct an investigation of whether an employer unlawfully denied an employee their rights under the Act.
+•Employers are advised to develop an employee handbook/personnel policy that clearly communicates any policies they want employees to abide by.

+• Any such policies must comply with the Paid Leave for All Workers Act and any other applicable laws.

+•The handbook must be in writing and distributed to all employees on or before the employee's first day.

+•In absence of a written handbook, the Department will still conduct an investigation of whether an employer unlawfully denied an employee their rights under the Act.

-Retaliation Prohibited (Sec.
-25 of Act)
+Retaliation Prohibited

-- Retaliation is prohibited under the Act. - Employers shall not consider an employee's use of Paid Leave as a negative factor in any employment action that involves evaluations, promotion, discipline, or counting paid leave under a no-fault attendance policy. - In other words: If an employer has a points-based attendance system that leads to discipline for absences, any instance when an employee is utilizing Paid Leave provided under this Act may not be counted against that employee.
+- ✤ Retaliation is prohibited under the Act (820 ILCS 192/25). - Employers shall not consider an employee's use of Paid Leave as a negative factor in any employment action that involves evaluations, promotion, discipline, or counting paid leave under a no-fault attendance policy. - In other words: If an employer has a points-based attendance system that leads to discipline for absences, any instance when an employee is utilizing Paid Leave provided under this Act may not be counted against that employee.